mint522/sales-predictions/README.md

 <img src="https://user-images.githubusercontent.com/82603737/120882596-b4d74700-c58d-11eb-8e72-1ab4f86afbcb.png" width="640" height="480"/>

 From correlation heatmap, Item MRP and Outlet Location Type are more related to sales.
-Outlet Establishment Year and Outlet Size are low correlation.
+Outlet Establishment Year and Outlet Size are low correlation with sales.
 ![corr with annot](https://user-images.githubusercontent.com/82603737/120882886-295eb580-c58f-11eb-877c-9a426d51a3bd.png)
 ### Delete ‘Outlet_Establishment_Year’ column
 Each outlet has an establishment year.
 Sort sales by outlet.
-Find out that sales and year is weak correlation (-0.058), which means as the sales increasing or decreasing, the year is randomly displaying, not changing to the same/opposite direction and there’s no pattern.
+Find out that sales and year are weak correlation (-0.058), which means as the sales increasing or decreasing, the year is randomly displaying, not changing to the same/opposite direction and there’s no pattern.
 It’s better off to delete the ‘Outlet_Establishment_Year’ column because I don’t want the data analyze model taking recent years as more important than older years.
 ![sales by outlet](https://user-images.githubusercontent.com/82603737/120882927-54e1a000-c58f-11eb-8da6-cb624fd850e1.png)

 ## Data analyze and visualization